I believe that PR and content marketing are perfect partners.

 This is clearly a positive step that would boost your visibility.

-Having the press feature you is also a boost for your credibility and helps to position you as an expert or authority in your field.
+Having the press feature you, as a result of sending out a press release about your business, is also a boost for your credibility and helps to position you as an expert or authority in your field.

 PR coverage is a content opportunity

 I’m a believer in the notion that everything is a content opportunity.

 Securing media publicity about yourself or your business is a great excuse for creating marketing content that will help to spread the word further.

 By creating either video or written content mentioning and linking to the article (if a direct link is available), you can increase the reach of it and potentially grow your influence further.

 It’s one of the things I always do when my clients are featured in the media.